whyiris/BIOSA/README.md

 ## How to Run:
-1. Start mongoDB server.
+1. Start mongoDB server, $ mongod
-2. $ node server.js
+2. Open a new terminal, $ node server.js
 3. Connect using the browser at http://localhost:3001